AbhirupGupta/PClubTask/README.md

 |7 |8 |9 |1 |*2X* |
 |3 |4 |5 |6 |*7X* |

-The criminal follows the path shown by the X's and uses the *2* masks in rooms which do damage of amount *6* and *7* respectively.
+The *Alpha Male* follows the path shown by the X's and uses the *2* masks in rooms which do damage of amount *6* and *7* respectively.